Penjing: 19th century

-20th century
+20th-21st centuries

 Established in 1954, the Longhua nursery in Shanghai included the teaching of classical theory and all aspects of the practice of penjing, a process which could take student-gardeners ten years.

 As late as the early 1960s, it is reported that some 60 characteristic regional forms of penjing could be distinguished by the expert eye.
 A few of these forms dated back to at least the 16th century.

-During the upheaval of the Great Proletarian Cultural Revolution (May 1966-April 1969), one relatively small effect was that many collections of penjing in Mainland China, especially around Beijing, were damaged or neglected because they were seen as a bourgeois pastime.
+During the upheaval of the Cultural Revolution (May 1966-April 1969), one relatively small effect was that many collections of penjing in mainland China, especially around Beijing, were damaged or neglected because they were seen as a bourgeois pastime.
 After their trees were gone, some Chinese penjing masters, men in their sixties and seventies, were forced to do something considered socially redemptive—many were sent to fields to plant rice.
 However, in other areas of China, especially in eastern and southern China, penjing were collected for safe keeping.

 Wu Yee-sun (1905–2005), third generation penjing master and grandson of a Lingnan school founder, held the first exhibition of artistic pot plants jointly with Mr. Liu Fei Yat in Hong Kong in 1968.
 This was a display of traditional aristocratic penjing which had survived the 1949 Chinese Communist Revolution by leaving/being protected from Mainland China.
 The two editions of Wu's Chinese/English book, Man Lung Garden Artistic Pot Plants, helped develop interest in this older form of what the West only knew as the later-refined Japanese art of bonsai.

 The Yuk Sui Yuen Penzai Exhibition was held in Canton in 1978.
 This was the first public show in ten years with approximately 250 penjing from private collections displayed in a public park.
 Antique pots were also shown.
 The Shanghai Botanical Garden opened that year and permanently displays 3,000 penjing.
 The First National Penjing Show was held the following year in Beijing with over 1,100 exhibits from 13 provinces, towns, and autonomies.

 One division of the Hangzhou Flower Nursery by 1981 specialized in penjing, including over fifteen hundred once abandoned older specimens being maintained and in the initial stages of being retrained.
 The art of penjing would again become vastly popular in China, in part due to stability returning to most people's lives and the significantly improved economic conditions; growth would be most pronounced particularly in coastal provinces of Jiangsu, Zhejiang, Fujian, Guangdong as well as Shanghai.
 There would be increasing numbers of good public and private collections, the latter with anywhere from several hundred to several thousand pieces.

 By the end of 1981, the China Flower and Penjing Association was formed, and seven years later the China Penjing Artists Association was likewise established.

 The Hong Kong Baptist University opened the Man Lung Garden in 2000 to promote the Chinese heritage of penjing.
 Temporarily located on the university's Shaw Campus, in February 2005 a permanent site was set up at the Kam Shing Road Entrance of its Ho Sin Hang Campus.